Damien Inglis

-Damien Roberto Inglis (/'dɑːmiən/ DAH-mee-ən; born May 20, 1995) is a French professional basketball player for Gran Canaria of the Spanish Liga ACB and EuroCup.
+Damien Roberto Inglis (/'dɑːmiən/ DAH-mee-ən; born May 20, 1995) is a French professional basketball player for Yokohama B-Corsairs of the Japanese B. League.
 He was selected with the 31st overall pick in the 2014 NBA draft by the Bucks and represents France in international competition.

 Early life

 Born in Cayenne, French Guiana, Inglis was a big soccer fan, but as his cousins played streetball, he first began playing basketball at age nine before moving to Paris as a teenager.
 Several years later, he recalled his move to Paris saying, "I was by myself.
-I left French Guyana when I was 14 years old.
+I left French Guiana when I was 14 years old.
 My family was far and I had to play basketball.
 It was cold, it was tough.
 I was family-sick, homesick.
 But I really wanted to make it, so that’s why I kept going."

 Inglis grew up playing with INSEP, a French training institute for excellence in sports.
 The school had been previously attended by several promising NBA players such as Tony Parker, Boris Diaw and Ronny Turiaf.
 During his time with INSEP, he participated in two Nike International Junior Tournaments.

 Professional career

 Centre Fédéral (2010–2013)

 In association with INSEP, Inglis played for Centre Fédéral de Basket-ball of the Nationale Masculine 1, the third level professional league in France, from 2010 to 2013.
 While mostly playing for the U21 team in 2010–11, he did manage two games for Centre Fédéral, averaging three points and three rebounds per game.
 In 2011–12, he played 28 games, averaging 5.9 points and 3.4 rebounds per game.

-On October 6, 2012, Inglis recorded 16 points, 11 rebounds and 6 assists against Cognac Charente Basketball and scored a season-high 31 points on November 10, 2012 against ADA Blois Basket, also adding on with nine total rebounds.
+On October 6, 2012, Inglis recorded 16 points, 11 rebounds and 6 assists against Cognac Charente Basketball and scored a season-high 31 points on November 10, 2012, against ADA Blois Basket, also adding on with nine total rebounds.
 The team would still lose the game by over 20 points.
 In 2012–13, he averaged 15.6 points, 7.3 rebounds, 3.8 assists, 1.5 steals and 1.2 blocks per game.

-Inglis returned to NIJT play on February 22, 2013 against the KK Cedevita junior team, with 17 points, 8 rebounds, and 8 assists.
+Inglis returned to NIJT play on February 22, 2013, against the KK Cedevita junior team, with 17 points, 8 rebounds, and 8 assists.
 Inglis scored 30 points against the USK Future Stars, marking his career-high scoring record in the event.
 Due to his success through the competition, Inglis was named to the 2013 NIKE International Junior All-Tournament team.
 Other recipients of the award were Nikola Jokić, Vasilije Pusica, Nikola Rebić, and Dušan Ristić.